Activiti/activiti-7-developers-guide/comformance/set-0-basic-process-information.md

     - businessKey
     - Name
   - Check that 11 events are generated
+    - Start Operation
       - PROCESS_CREATED
       - PROCESS_STARTED,
       - ACTIVITY_STARTED,
       - ACTIVITY_COMPLETED,
       - SEQUENCE_FLOW_TAKEN,
       - ACTIVITY_STARTED,
       - ACTIVITY_COMPLETED,
       - SEQUENCE_FLOW_TAKEN,
       - ACTIVITY_STARTED,
       - ACTIVITY_COMPLETED,
       - PROCESS_COMPLETED
 - [Process Instance Delete](https://github.com/salaboy/bpmn-scenarios/blob/master/processes/UserTask%20with%20no%20User%20or%20Group%20Assignment.bpmn20.xml)
   - Start a process instance with a wait/safe state such as a UserTask
   - We will need to check for process events only, Task Events should be validated in Set 2